petedejoy/documentation/v2/clickstream/destinations/webhooks.md

 A Webhook submits real-time user data, ties customer information to a dedicate API, records mobile and ecommerce data, and maps events to custom features within FB ads and Google Analytics.

-No polling needed, just instant, real-time notifications.
+Get instant, real-time notifications without having to manually poll your data.

 ## Why send data to Webhooks using Astronomer Clickstream.